andrebolina/financial-wellness-test/README.md

 Runs the unit tests coverage.

 ## Web Interface
+### Development notes
+I've decided to use Create React App (CRA)..

+I've decided to create my own components instead use a third-party library (e.g. Material-UI) since we have a own UI style.
+Therefore, it would require a lot of classes/styles override in the library components.
+Creating my own components I've reached in same result with a smaller bundle size, providing smooth maintenances (less broken updates and conflicts with another libraries) and turning it easier to be incorpored on another project.

+I've decided to use component wrapper ...

+I've decided to use a lot of dev dependencies ...

 ### Requirements
 In order to run the Web Interface you should have Node.js and npm installed.
 All commands bellow are suppossed to be runned into `client` folder.